AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-*aphtharton* and *athanaton*, which are never employed in the New Testament to teach limited duration, and is not the fact that he used the weaker word to describe punishment, evidence that he did not in this passage in the *Philosophumena* intend to teach the sinner\'s endless torment?
+*aphtharton* and *athanaton*, which are never employed in the New Testament to teach limited duration, and is not the fact that he used the weaker word to describe punishment, evidence that he did not in this passage in the *Philosophumena* intend to teach the sinner's endless torment?

 Not less surprising is the language of Dean Wordsworth, and his